 A complete list of approved exemptions is on the LSUC's website.

-A person who is not licensed and who is not exempt from licensing requirements will be not permitted to act as a representative in an Tribunals Ontario proceeding.
+A person who is not licensed and who is not exempt from licensing requirements will be not permitted to act as a representative in an SJTO proceeding.
 This would include:

 Where a party is represented, the Tribunal will communicate with the party through its representative.